Leaving banking to start your own company sounds like a good idea in principle...but is it in reality?

 “Your objective should be to make a sustainable business which you can eventually sell so that you make money,” says Tanmai Sharma, CEO of Singapore fintech firm Canopy and a former Deutsche Bank MD.
 “The objective is not fund raising – even though the media is obsessed with it – and the objective is not to attend seminars and be written about.
 Instead focus on your product, customers and on generating cash flow – everything else will follow.
 And don’t take external money at seed stage if possible.”

 “Getting something done in a bank is usually a big swim against the tide – and if it’s difficult to do from inside the bank, it’s impossible to do from outside.
 So if you’re creating a product that you intend to sell only to banks, I would rethink,” says Sharma.
 “Banks will resist change even if they have innovation labs coming out of their ears.
 Your product first needs to reach the end customer directly and if you start making headway, then the banks might talk to you.”

-“Don’t be fooled into thinking that using external firms like recruitment or media agencies is always necessary,” says ex-HSBC banker Cynthia Siantar, co-founder of Call Levels, a Singapore fintech firm.
+“Don’t be fooled into thinking that using external firms like recruitment or media agencies is always necessary,” says ex-HSBC banker Cynthia Siantar, a former fintech co-founder, now strategy director at start-up Oriente.
 “It might not be the best decision for cash-strapped start-ups because the resources could be better allocated elsewhere.
 From my experience, to generate PR you can always build your own contacts by actively reaching out to reporters and bloggers.
 No external people will ever pitch your start-up better than you will.”

 “Your area of specialisation in your bank is not the only thing you can found your business on,” says Sharma from Mesitis.
 “If you did KYC in the bank, that doesn’t mean you start a KYC software company, for example, because that area is already crowded.
 You should instead use your general banking knowledge to see what customers want and build something on that basis.”